AadiJan/Neural_Network/README.md

 *Compiling, Training, and Evaluating the Model*
 * How many neurons, layers, and activation functions did you select for your neural network model, and why?
+   The model comprises two hidden layers and an input feature.
+The first hidden layer and 80 neurons and second has 50 neurons, with an activation function.
+Bothe the layers have "relu" as activation function and "sigmoid" as the output layer.